 I suspect every yoga teacher is familiar with the great resources on the Yoga Journal’s website, so I won’t talk much about what it has to offer.
 Be sure to check it out if you haven’t spent much time on there.
 It’s comprehensive and you do not need to be a subscriber to use their online goodies.

 I don’t think it gets much better than this site.
-You can stream free playlists others have made and posted or you can create your own mix to stream in your classes.
+For only $4.99/month, you can stream playlists playlists others have made and posted or you can create your own mix to stream in your classes.
 Either way, this site shows us why streaming music is the best thing that has happened in the yoga community since Patanjali codified the Sutras.

 DJ Derek Beres should be a yogi’s best friend.
 On his SoundCloud site, you’ll find countless yoga playlists available for free download.
 I absolutely love this guy, and if you don’t know him yet, spend some time scrolling around his site.